Academic Help Centers

 Academic Skills Program + Skills Module

 In the Writing Center, open twice a week during study hall, you’ll explore new paths to approaching an assignment, discuss strategies for organization, get help with grammar, or simply have an objective audience to review your work.
-Trained student tutors serve as guides in the writing process from brainstorming to revising.
+The help center has trained student tutors to serve as guides in the writing process from brainstorming to revising.

 At the Math Center, you can seek direction from a peer tutor or use the meeting space in the IDEAS Center to work together with classmates.
-Open twice a week during evening study hours, the Math Center is also a gathering place for students who really enjoy the challenges of mathematics.
+Open twice a week during evening study hours, this help center is also a gathering place for students who really enjoy the challenges of mathematics.